This week’s Farmer stories deal with land rights. Our Script of the week talks about women’s rights to land.

 Food security at the national level cannot be achieved unless it is realized at the household level.
-Across Africa, women provide the bulk of labour on farms.
+Across Africa, women provide much of the labour on farms.
 But they have little say on how land is used, and this affects food production in a big way.

-In September 2010, the International Development Research Centre hosted an international conference on women’s access to land, held in Nairobi.
-This script is based on a case shared in the conference.
-It highlights the successes women have achieved in the fight for their right to land and property in Kenya.
+In September 2010, the International Development Research Centre hosted an international conference on women’s access to land in Nairobi.
+This script is based on a case shared at the conference.
+It highlights the successes women have achieved in the fight for their rights to land and property in Kenya.
 The script also recognizes the role of grassroots-led women’s organizations in community development.
 The efforts of these organizations are rarely highlighted.

 The script also addresses gender inequality in land allocation, decision-making within the extended family, the place of women and children in land disputes, and the role of local government in protecting women and children from discrimination.